NY Writers Coalition Inc. (NYWC) empowers and enriches the lives of

 NY Writers Coalition’s Workshop Method

 NYWC’s workshop method is designed to reduce competition among writers and allows writers of all backgrounds, ages, experience levels, and genres to work together and grow as writers.
 Writers in NYWC workshop are offered the opportunity to generate new writing in a supportive environment, and workshop size is limited to ensure that each member receives enough time and attention.
-Many of our workshops use the Amherst Writers and Artists writing workshop method, created by Pat Schneider and described in her book Writing Alone and With Others.
+Our workshops follow the Amherst Writers and Artists writing workshop method, created by Pat Schneider and described in her book Writing Alone and With Others.

-Each week a NYWC-certified workshop leader supplies writing prompts to the writing group, but workshop members are free to ignore the prompt and write on their own.
+Each week, a NYWC-certified workshop leader supplies writing prompts to the writing group, but workshop members are free to ignore the given prompt and write on their own.

-Workshop participants write together during the workshop and receive positive, supportive feedback.
-We do not critique brand new writing because the writer has not yet had a chance to read or revise it.
+All standard NYWC writing workshops run for two hours.
+Workshop participants write together during the time allotted and are then encouraged, but not mandated, to share.
+Those who choose to share receive positive, supportive feedback from their writing group; we do not critique brand new writing because the writer has not yet had a chance to read or revise it.
 In addition, it is assumed that all writing done in the workshop is fictional.

 Workshop leaders also write as part of the group, providing a model for taking risks and showing vulnerability in a group setting.
 These guidelines ensure that participants feel safe to write and read aloud even the riskiest material.